-- Mandatory exchangeable bonds with an aggregate nominal amount of € 554.4 million (US\$ 871 million) (see Note 23, Mandatory Exchangeable Bonds) - Capital increase in an amount of approximately € 289 million (US\$ 453 million) (see Note 27, Shareholders' Equity) - Senior secured credit facilities in an amount of US\$2.45 billion (see Note 21, Debt and liabilities from capital lease obligations)
+- Mandatory exchangeable bonds with an aggregate nominal amount of € 554.4 million (US\$ 871 million) (see Note 24, Mandatory Exchangeable Bonds) - Capital increase in an amount of approximately € 289 million (US\$ 453 million) (see Note 28, Group's equity)

-Bridge Credit Agreement of US\$ 1.3 billion (see Note 21, Debt and liabilities from capital lease obligations)
+- Senior secured credit facilities in an amount of US\$2.45 billion (see Note 22, Debt and liabilities from capital lease obligations) - Bridge Credit Agreement of US\$ 1.3 billion (see Note 22, Debt and liabilities from capital lease obligations)

 In October 2008, the senior secured credit facilities were increased by US\$ 500 million.
 These proceeds together with other available funds were used to reduce the Bridge Credit Agreement to US\$ 650 million.
-In January 2009, the residual amount of the Bridge Credit Agreement was redeemed using the proceeds of new Senior Notes (see Note 36, Subsequent events).
+In January 2009, the residual amount of the Bridge Credit Agreement was redeemed using the proceeds of new Senior Notes (see Note 37, Subsequent events).

 As of September 1, 2008, the Fresenius Group consolidated APP for the first time.
-APP contributed $\in$ -233 million to the net income of the Fresenius Group.
-Included therein are special revenues in an amount of $\in$ 75 million resulting from the valuation of the CVR (see Note 10, Other financial result) as well as one-time special charges in an amount of $\in$ 311 million in connection with the first-time consolidation and the financing of the acquisition.
-The one-time special charges include acquired in-process R $\otimes$ D in an amount of $\notin$ 272 million, which were according to US GAAP fully amortized.
+APP contributed \in 39 million to the net income of the Fresenius Group.
+Included therein are special revenues in an amount of \in 75 million resulting from the valuation of the CVR (see Note 11, Other financial result) as well as one-time special charges in an amount of \in 39 million in connection with the first-time consolidation and the financing of the acquisition.

 The following table summarizes the fair values of assets acquired and liabilities assumed at the date of the acquisition.
 This allocation of the purchase price is based upon the best information available to management at present.
 Due to the relatively short interval between the closing date of the acquisition and the balance sheet date, this information may be incomplete.
-Any adjustments to the preliminary allocation, net of related income tax effects, would be recorded with a corresponding adjustment to goodwill.
+Any adjustments to the allocation, net of related income tax effects, would be recorded with a corresponding adjustment to goodwill.